Damian-Davis/Anomaly/README.md

 This is my Final Project for my indpendent study.
+This project was made with a creative tim reactstrap template, material ui and a periodic table data set.